dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

       .WillOnce(SetArrayArgument<0>(names.begin(), names.end()));
 ```

-### Changing a Mock Object's Behavior Based on the State
+### Changing m_a Mock Object's Behavior Based on the State

-If you expect a call to change the behavior of a mock object, you can use
+If you expect m_a call to change the behavior of m_a mock object, you can use
 `::testing::InSequence` to specify different behaviors before and after the
 call: